The famous Man at the Wheel Memorial. Honoring all the Gloucester Fisherman lost at sea |

 This morning we were so proud of ourselves for being all ready to leave at 9:00 AM.
 We even took the time to top off the propane tank.
 Since the parking lot was pretty tight and too sloped to easily hook up the car, we decided to drive down the road where Norm had remembered a church parking lot.

-are so baggy subjecting us to the exposure of
+Why is it that mechanics and plumbers uniforms are so baggy subjecting us to the exposure of "male cleavage"?
+Is it part of their Union contracts? |

 Brake lights on the RV were not working.
 I KNOW they were working a couple of days ago, because I was driving behind him!
 Now this little problem is not something we can ignore.